Schema: Data Validation

 Or

-You can add your own description for each assertions.
+You can add a custom description to each assertion.
 It will be part of the error message.

 $schema = Expect::arrayOf('string')